 ²gether NHS Foundation Trust is encouraging people to safeguard their mental health and wellbeing this festive season.
-The Trust, which provides mental health and learning disabilities in Gloucestershire and Herefordshire, has shared its “Twelve Tips of Christmas” to help combat the stresses and strains of the festive season.
+The Trust, which provides specialist mental health and learning disability services in Gloucestershire and Herefordshire, has shared its “Twelve Tips of Christmas” to help combat the stresses and strains of the festive season.

 Jan Bagnall, Clinical Lead for the North Team of ²gether NHS Foundation Trust’s Let’s Talk service, said: “The festive season can be a particularly challenging time for our stress levels.
 Christmas is often thought of as being a time for enjoyment and getting together with family and friends.